codebar/tutorials/html/lesson3/tutorial.md

 Some inline elements are `<img>, <a>, <em>, <strong>`

-#### To tweak elements and turn them from block, to inline, or the other way around you can use the `display` css property with `inline` or `block`
+#### To tweak elements and turn them from block, to inline, or the other way around you can use the `display` CSS property with `inline` or `block`

 ## Setting up the `<header>` content

 ### Structure

-We will develop our page from the top down.
+We will develop the page from the top down.
 You can always come back and tweak things later if you want to.

-Start by adding an image wrapped in a `<div>` element
+Add an image wrapped in a `<div>` element

 ```html
 <div>